hyosung11/Launch-School/Courses/JS100/assessment.md

   * ~~Udemy courses~~
   *~~ hacker dabbler obsessive master ~~

 On May 21, 2021, I was involuntarily terminated from my position as Project Manager/Scrum Master at Catalogic Software.
 The company decided to sell its OEM database product to IBM.
 IBM had been leasing the product for many years prior to the sale.
 As the project manager on the product, my primary responsibility was to coordinate and communicate with project managers and offering management on the IBM side.
 Most of the engineering team from my company moved to IBM.
 IBM didn't hire me as my role was redundant once the product was sold.
-Since I lacked the technical skills and experience to work as a software engineer at Catalogic, which would have made me indispensable, I was let go.
+Since I lacked the technical skills and experience to continue to work at Catalogic, which would have made me indispensable, I was let go.

 The termination has been a blessing in disguise.
 In the weeks since being laid off, I have returned to programming.
 My original journey into programming began as a child when I dabbled with the BASIC programming language while my mother studied computer science.
 I remember the fascination of writing code on a TRS-80 computer and watching the output on the monitor.
 I loved that feedback loop.
 That journey ended in childhood as I moved on to other subjects in my educational development.
 But I planted a seed.